Written: January 28,2017

 If you say you do not feel safe or you feel uncomfortable doing so, it is okay.
 As a Christian, you were not called to live a safe and comfortable life.
 You are not fully dependent on God when you are safe and comfortable.

 We were called to live an uncomfortable, unsafe life here on this earth, because this world, this country, is not our home.
 Our comfort and security in this world comes from the knowledge that this is only temporary, and our home is in heaven with God (Philippians 3:20).

 Disciples of Christ are commissioned to make disciples of ALL nations.
 This isn’t about religions; this is about people’s souls.

 Innocent men, women, and children are in the crossfire and on the front lines of a brutal civil war.
-By the end of this, they will have suffered knowing that America, a “Christian nation,” closed their doors, and turned their backs, on them when they needed it the most; or they will have suffered knowing the love of Christ as savior through His Church.
+By the end of it, they will have either suffered knowing that America, a “Christian nation,” closed their doors, and turned their backs, on them when they needed it the most; or they will have suffered knowing the love of Christ as Savior through His Church.

 We have been called to use our lives as living sacrifices; “just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” (Matthew 21:28).

 The Church can no longer be silent.
 As Christians, we can no longer live complacent, comfortable, safe lives.